Flowpack/varnish/README.rst

 	}
 }

-You shoudl possibly create an ACL so only certain hosts can actually ban in Varnish.
+You should possibly create an ACL so only certain hosts can actually ban in Varnish.